Exponentially convergent distributed Nash equilibrium seeking for constrained aggregative games: Numerical Example

 It can be verified that the game mode satisfies \textbf{A1}-\textbf{A4} with constants $\mu = 0.1770, \kappa_1 = 0.2199, \kappa_2 = 0.0030, \kappa_3 = 1$.
 We adopt a network graph as shown in Fig. \ref{fig:topology}, which satisfies \textbf{A5}.

 To render condition \eqref{eq:parametersCondition}, we assign $\alpha = 3$ and $\beta = 1$.
 The trajectory of strategy profile generated by our algorithm is shown in Fig. \ref{fig:trajectory}.

 In order to make some comparisons, we also use directed cycle graph and undirected Erdos-Renyi (ER) graph for the algorithm.
 The performance of the algorithm with these graphs is shown in Fig. \ref{fig:error}.
-The theoretical rates $\omega_1, \omega_2$ obtained by using the formulas in the proof of Theorem \ref{thm:convergence} and the real one $\omega$ identified from the trajectory are given in Table \ref{tab:estimation}.

 These results indicate that our distributed algorithm exponentially converges to the Nash equilibrium.
-Moreover, the convergence may still hold when the small gain condition is violated.
-This phenomenon is reasonable because the our theoretical estimations may be conservative.

 Finally, we use the undirected ER graph to compare our algorithm with the one given in \cite{Liang2017Distributed}.
 The numerical results are shown in Fig. \ref{fig:comparison}.
 It indicates that our algorithm converges faster than that algorithm.
 In addition, only our algorithm applies to directed graphs such as the original graph and the directed cycle graph.